Why you should cash-out refinance rental property

 Peer-to-peer lending

-Investment property owners may consider peer-to-peer lending or private financing as alternatives to cash-out refinancing.
+Investment property owners may consider peer-to-peer lending or private financing as alternatives to cash-out refinancing their investment property.
 These options can provide competitive lending without the strict requirements or lengthy processes of traditional bank financing.

 Delayed financing: Cash-out refinance for investment property bought with cash